suffolklibraries/sljekyll/news/_posts/2018-03-26-good-news-kesgrave.md

 The ‘comfy corner’ was unveiled at a special Paddington Bear themed event recently and comprises brand new comfortable chairs and furniture.
 Anglia Research donated nearly £1,500 to the library for these improvements, with Rushmere St Andrew Parish Council also donating £200.

-Philip Turvey, Executive Director of Anglia Research said: “We are proud to be supporting our local community.
-The new look of the ‘comfy corner’ will be of great benefit for the children of local families, including many of our employees’ children.”
+Philip Turvey, Executive Director of Anglia Research said: "We are proud to be supporting our local community.
+The new look of the ‘comfy corner’ will be of great benefit for the children of local families, including many of our employees’ children."

-We are also planning to [increase opening hours at Kesgrave Library and encourage customers to have their say](/news/extra-kesgrave-hours/).